solandrust/solfate-site/content/articles/_nft.md

 draft: true
 title: What is a NFT?
 description: Learn all about what a NFT is and how to mint them
-oneliner: Learn all about what a NFT is and how to mint them
+blurb: Learn all about what a NFT is and how to mint them
 keywords: meta, keywords, for the, meta, keywords, how, meta
 image:
 tags: